-The Virginia Beach Higher Education Center, operated cooperatively by Norfolk State University and Old Dominion University, primarily offers graduate-level courses for Norfolk State University in criminal justice, secondary education, urban education (counseling), and social work.
-Junior and senior-level undergraduate courses and a number of continuing education offerings are also available.
+The Virginia Beach Higher Education Center, operated cooperatively by Norfolk State University and Old Dominion University, offers graduate-level courses for Norfolk State University in criminal justice, secondary education, urban education (counseling), and social work.
+Undergraduate courses and a number of continuing education (non- credit) offerings are also available.
 This Center offers administrative services, including academic counseling and course registration.
 Courses offered at the ODU/NSU Higher Education Center are listed with section number 85.

-VBHEC is strengthening the skills of the adult learner through educational opportunities in workforce development, leadership, competitive education programs, continuing education, and business and community partnerships.
+The goal of the Center is to strengthen the skills of the adult learner through educational opportunities in workforce development, leadership, competitive education programs, continuing education, and business and community partnerships.